BrennanOrmes/antaeus/DevDiary.md

 - Implement a failed job notification service that can notify customers of failed payments
 - Implement a job log service that writes logs from the batch method
 - Implement logging that can interface with azure application insights
+- Implement a generic service base class for CRUD operations to the database.
+(Not sure how feasible this is in kotlin)

 ### Summary